getlikeyew/First-Java-Game/README.md

 I make make minor tweaks in an offline version for testing purposes but for the most part I use this game as a practical features example.

-Hope you find something useful :)
+Hope you find something useful!